nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Implementation of `MAIN_UNSELECTED_MODE` Features

 Commands in the `MAIN_UNSELECTED_MODE` that are implemented for when a **deck is not selected** behave similarly as the example below:

-List of decks and list of cards are stored separately in `UniqueDeckList` and `UniqueCardList`.
-Although a card belongs to a deck, it is not stored within a deck.
-Each card indicates a deck that it belongs to itself.

-Commands in the Main Mode that are implemented for **when a deck is not selected** behave similarly as the example below:

 #### addDeck Feature

-`MasterDeck` extends `ReadOnlyMasterDeck`, which stores a reference to `UniqueDeckList`.
-It implements following operation:
-- `MasterDeck#addDeck()` - Add a new deck to the list.

-This operation is exposed in the Model interface as `Model#addDeck()`.
-It is supported by the dependence of the model interface on `MasterDeck#addDeck()`.

 Given below is an example usage scenario and how the `addDeck()` mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `MasterDeck` will be initialized with the default MasterDeck state.

-Step 2.
 The user executes `addDeck Math` command to add a new deck.
 The `addDeck` command calls `Model#addDeck()`, which executes adding a new deck feature.

-Step 3.
+Step 2.
 A new deck is now added on the list and able to execute further functionalities.

 <div markdown="span" class="alert alert-info">